seven-lynx/HoundMind/packmind/README.md

 # PackMind: Standalone PiDog AI 🤖

 PackMind is a fully featured, standalone AI for PiDog.
-It contains its own orchestrator, services, behaviors, and subsystems for mapping, navigation, localization, and visualization.
+It contains its own orchestrator, services, behaviors, and subsystems for mapping, navigation, localization, visualization, and **advanced AI services** for face recognition, dynamic balance, and enhanced audio processing.

 Independence: PackMind and CanineCore are related but distinct projects.
 PackMind does not import or depend on CanineCore.